Martin Shkreli

 IQ 125

 Martin Shkreli is an American investor and businessman.
-No matter how much he is hated, people can't deny that "the most hated millennial in America" is really smart and, perhaps, a genius?
-Get to know more about Martin Shkreli IQ and his life in the article below.
+No matter how much people may dislike him, no one can deny that "the most hated millennial in America" is really smart; some even call him a genius.
+Get to know more about Martin Shkreli's IQ and his life in the article below.

 I - What is Martin Shkreli IQ?

-Despite the fact that Martin bagged himself for having an IQ score of 150, people believed Martin Shkreli IQ is only 125.
-There is no denying Martin Shkreli's intelligence; prior to entering the pharmaceutical business, he made a number of wise investments and quickly became a millionaire.
-He has been called "brilliant" and "a visionary" by colleagues.
-(He was actually included on Forbes' "30 Under 30" list in 2012).
+Despite the fact that Martin bagged himself for having an IQ score of 150, people believed Martin Shkreli's IQ was only 125.
+There's no denying Martin Shkreli's intelligence; prior to entering the pharmaceutical business, he made several wise investments that quickly made him a millionaire.
+Colleagues have called him both brilliant and visionary for his success (in 2012, he was even featured on Forbes' list of 30 Under 30).

-Despite his "brilliance," Shkreli initially came across as lacking empathy for other people.
-Shkreli's public image is a fascinating case study in emotional intelligence.
-He seems to take great pleasure in playing the bad guy.
-He calls himself a troll, and he uses the media's interest as well as the public's animosity to fuel his publicity machine.
+Shkreli initially came across as lacking empathy toward others.
+His public image provides an interesting study in emotional intelligence; he appears to take great pleasure in playing the villain role - even calling himself "Troll."
+He used media coverage and public animosity against him to build his publicity machine.
 Martin Shkreli is only known to any of us because of his outrageous actions.
-Martin Shkreli IQ cannot help him succeed in the image of an ethical businessman.
+Martin Shkreli's IQ cannot help him succeed in the image of an ethical businessman.

 II - Martin Shkreli IQ and his life

-Martin Shkreli was born on April 1st, 1983, and raised in Sheepshead Bay, Brooklyn, a working-class neighborhood known for its disproportionately high concentration of immigrants from the former Soviet Union, in a modest home with two sisters and a brother.
-He was obsessed with rap and the violent soap opera of the East Coast/West Coast rivalry, just like other young people in Brooklyn.
-However, he was an eccentric and lonesome individual who eventually met the requirements for admission to Hunter College, a prestigious public high school for gifted students on Manhattan's Upper East Side, to which he would later make a contentious $1 million donation.
-This proves that Martin Shkreli IQ has helped him develop extremely well in the educational environment.
+Martin Shkreli was born on April 1 1983, in Sheepshead Bay, Brooklyn - an immigrant-rich working-class neighborhood known for its concentration of immigrants from former Soviet nations - into a modest home with two sisters and one brother.
+Like most young people his age in Brooklyn, Martin was fascinated with rap music and East Coast/West Coast rivalry drama; yet as an eccentric yet lonesome individual, he eventually met all requirements to enter Hunter College on Manhattan's Upper East Side (to which he would make controversial donations of up to $1 Million later).
+This proves that Martin Shkreli's IQ has helped him develop extremely well in the educational environment.

 Pharma CEO Martin Shkreli Arrested on Charges of Securities Fraud

-According to a March interview with CNNMoney, Shkreli used to play chess with an elderly man named Marty who lived in his building and taught him about biotech stocks.
+According to a March interview with CNNMoney, Shkreli used to play chess with an elderly man named Marty, who lived in his building and taught him about biotech stocks.
 Shkreli invested in Compaq stock at the age of 12 and Amazon stock at the age of 15.
-It can be seen that Martin Shkreli IQ is clearly reflected from his younger days, when only in his teens Martin showed curiosity, acumen, recklessness and an interest in the stock market.
+It can be seen that Martin Shkreli's IQ is clearly reflected in his younger days when only in his teens Martin showed curiosity, acumen, recklessness and an interest in the stock market.

-1. Martin Shkreli IQ and his Education Background
+1. Martin Shkreli's IQ and his Education Background

 He graduated from Baruch College in New York in 2004 with a degree in business, and he later worked for UBS and Intrepid Capital Management.

-Martin Shkreli IQ 125 puts him in the top 14% of the world population possessing a high intellectual index.
-He may not be a true genius, but Wallstreet's title of “most hated villain” really comes to his mind.
+Martin Shkreli's IQ 125 puts him in the top 14% of the world population, possessing a high intellectual index.
+He may not be a true genius, but Wall Street's title of "most hated villain" really comes to his mind.
 Martin is proof that the line between genius and madness is really thin.
 Martin Shkreli's life could have easily become the classic all-American feel-good story if he had made different decisions.

-2. Martin Shkreli IQ and his Successful Career
+2. Martin Shkreli's IQ and his Successful Career

-While other members of his generation watched as the credit crunch destroyed their futures, one hedge fund manager was courting notoriety by making millions by driving up the cost of life-saving medication and bragging about it on Twitter.
-His net worth is reportedly $80 million.
-He is the proud owner of a Nazi Enigma coding machine (which he describes as being "like owning a gas chamber" because of how much money he has available) as well as the closely guarded single pressing of the Wu-Tang Clan's almost mythical double album, Once Upon A Time In Shaolin.
+At a time when other members of his generation watched as the credit crunch destroyed their futures, one hedge fund manager made headlines for profiteering by driving up medication costs while braggadocio on Twitter.
+Reportedly worth $80 million, his net worth reportedly surpasses that of many nations and includes ownership of Nazi Enigma coding machines (he described owning one as being "like owning a gas chamber") as well as possessing one pressing of Wu-Tang Clan's Once Upon A Time In Shaolin.

 He established MSMB Capital Management, a hedge fund.
 By shorting biotech stocks and criticizing those companies on social media, he became well-known.
 A pharmaceutical company called Retrophin was established by Shkreli in February 2011.
 According to the FBI, Shkreli created a series of fictitious, backdated transactions in December 2012 to make it appear as though MSMB Capital had invested in Retrophin.
 In its list of the "30 under 30" in finance, Forbes included Shkreli.

-In February 2015, Shkreli established Turing Pharmaceuticals, which later acquired the rights to market Daraprim, an AIDS patient's goiter treatment.
-Retrophin filed a $65 million lawsuit against Shkreli in August 2015, alleging that he had used the company's resources to pay off hedge fund investors.
-In September, Turing came under fire for raising the cost of Daraprim.
-A single pill that had previously cost $13 was increased by 5,00% to $750.
-Shkreli was dubbed "America's most hated man" by The Daily Beast.
-He vehemently defended the price increase, saying that his business needed to make money off the drug.
+Shkreli created Turing Pharmaceuticals in February 2015, later acquiring the rights to market Daraprim for goiter treatment of AIDS patients.
+Retrophin filed a $65 million lawsuit alleging that Shkreli misused Turing resources to pay off hedge fund investors; later that month, Turing faced criticism over increasing Daraprim prices by 5,00% to $750 per pill and earning him the title "America's most hated man", according to The Daily Beast; Shkreli strongly defended his price increase citing business necessity as justification; Shkreli fiercely defended his price increase citing business needs for survival as justification of his decision by him and said his business required more profit off this medication.
 Additionally, he claimed that Daraprim would be affordable for everyone who required it.
 Shkreli acquired KaloBios Pharmaceuticals in November 2015.
 A medication called Benznidazole, which is used to treat Chagas disease, belonged to the company.
 Shkreli claimed that KaloBios intended to increase the cost of the medication after the FDA gave it the go-ahead.

 Pharma Bro' Shkreli freed from prison for halfway house